Falcula/Flimmer/README.md

 # Flimmer

-Flimmer is a iOS application built in Xcode and Swift 4.
+Flimmer is a iOS application built with Xcode and Swift 4.
 You can search for Flicker images by text/keyword or by a geolocation via a mapview.

 Technical features
 * Integration with Flicker API https://www.flickr.com/services/api/